NT-proBNP

 Soon on turbidimetric analysers - Pre-Launch

 Gentian’s proprietary antibody and nanoparticle-based technology will allow for comparable, consistent, biotin interference-free measurement of clinically relevant concentrations of NT-proBNP.
-Moving NT-proBNP to high volume and easily accessible clinical chemistry analysers can generate laboratory productivity gain.
+Moving NT-proBNP to fast, cost-effective, high-volume and easily accessible clinical chemistry analysers can generate laboratory productivity gain:

 Biotin interference-free

 The Gentian NT-proBNP assay has no biotin interference.
-The Gentian assay, contrary to most commercially available NT-proBNP assays, is not using biotinylated antibodies in the manufacturing process.
+The Gentian assay, contrary to many commercially available NT-proBNP assays, is not using biotinylated antibodies in the manufacturing process.

 The challenge with biotin interference in routine clinical immunoassays has increased owing to the rising popularity of biotin as a dietary supplement and its pharmacologic use for selected patient populations.